ponylang/pony-tutorial/expressions/methods.md

 ## Constructors

 Pony constructors are used to initialise newly created objects, as in many languages.
 However, unlike many languages, Pony constructors are named so you can have as many as you like, taking whatever parameters you like.
-By convention the main constructor of each type (if there is such a thing for any given type) is called `create`.
+By convention, the main constructor of each type (if there is such a thing for any given type) is called `create`.

 ```pony
 class Foo